 As a MIP member, you will qualify for full retirement under any of the following provisions:

 - MIP 46 with 30.
-You qualify for full retirement at any age with at least 30 years of service.
+You qualify for full retirement at any age with at least 30 years of service (YOS).
 However, if you have purchased universal buy-in service credit, you must be at least age 46.
 At least 15 years of service must be earned through the Michigan Public School Employees Retirement System.

 - MIP 60 with 5.
-If you are age 60 and you have at least 5 years of service, you qualify for a pension if you have creditable service earned in each of the five school fiscal years immediately before your retirement effective date and you terminated your public school service immediately before your retirement effective date.
+If you are age 60 and you have at least 5 years of service, you qualify for a pension if you have earned service credit in each of the five school fiscal years immediately before your retirement effective date and you terminated your public school service immediately before your retirement effective date.
 A school fiscal year runs from July 1 through June 30.
 Note: You must work within the month of your 60th birthday.

 Basic Plan members.